-The District's economic condition improved during 2021.
-These improvements are due largely to the District's customer base growing by 4.5% from 35,974 customer accounts in 2020 to 37,603 in 2021 and continued substantial capital contributions from development-related activity.
+The District's economic condition improved in 2022.
+These improvements are due largely to the District's customer base growing by 3.0% from 37,603 customer accounts in 2021 to 38,718 in 2022 and continued substantial capital contributions from development-related activity.

-The following economic factors currently affect the District and were considered in developing the 2022 fiscal year budget:
+The following economic factors currently affect the District and were considered in developing the 2023 fiscal year budget:

-- Service charges will increase by \$1 per month per Equivalent Residential Unit. - Capital spending on existing infrastructure is driven by the results of a criticality assessment performed by the District in 2018, in conjunction with the General Sewer Plan prepared and adopted by the District in 2019. - Increases in inflation and interest rates are expected during 2022.
+- Service charges will increase by \$1.5 per month per Equivalent Residential Unit. - Capital spending on existing infrastructure is driven by the results of a criticality assessment performed by the District in 2018, in conjunction with the General Sewer Plan prepared and adopted by the District in 2019. - Increases in inflation and interest rates are expected during 2023.

-- The District has contracted with the Alliance to operate the Salmon Creek Treatment Plant (SCTP), a regional asset owned by the Alliance, effective July 1, 2022.
-The District has budgeted an additional sixteen (16) FTE to operate the plant. - The District continues to purchase a pooled group liability insurance policy to protect itself from unforeseen losses in excess of the member deductible. - Total Equivalent Residential Units (ERUs) are anticipated to increase by 1,461, or 2.9% in 2022.
+- The District has contracted with the Alliance to operate the Salmon Creek Treatment Plant (SCTP), a regional asset owned by the Alliance, effective June 1, 2022.
+The District has budgeted an additional eighteen (18) FTE to operate the plant.
+The 2023 budget is the first budget that contains a full year's expenses for these employees. - The District continues to purchase a pooled group liability insurance policy to protect itself from unforeseen losses in excess of the member deductible. - Total ERUs are anticipated to increase by 1,858, or 3.6%, in 2023.